GoogleCloudPlatform/datashare-toolkit/UPDATE_DATA_PRODUCERS.md

       - '*@google.com'
 ```

-Modify the values portion to include the list of domains or users.
+Modify the values portion to include the list of domains or users and save.
 For more information see the Istio documentation: [Authorization Policies](https://istio.io/v1.4/docs/reference/config/security/authorization-policy/).